-You have 5 business days from the date you submit your petition to the Registrar's Office.
-If you are deferring an exam, visit the Deferred Exam page.
+You have 5 business days from the date you submit your petition to the Registrar's Office through eService.
+If you are deferring an exam, you should use the ACORN Absence Declaration Tool as your supporting documents; read the Deferred Exam page for more information.
 Write your petition reference number on the upper right hand corner of all your documents.
-Please scan the original document and submit online.
-During COVID19 closures, if you are submitting scanned documents to firstname.lastname@example.org , then indicate in email subject line, your name student number and petition number (e.g. PT12345).
+Please scan the original document and send it to email@example.com.
+If you are submitting scanned documents, include your name, student number and petition number (e.g. PT12345) in the email subject line.

-If you are ill for non COVID-19 symptoms or are injured, you will need to provide medical documentation using U of T's official form.
-You should seek medical assistance as soon as possible to verify that you were ill at the time of your illness or injury, not after the fact.
+If you are submitting a different petition due to illness or injury, your supporting documents may include the Verification of Illness or Injury Form and other relevant documents to support your petition statement.
+If you are using Verification of Illness or Injury Form, you should seek medical assistance as soon as possible to verify that you were ill at the time of your illness or injury, not afterwards.
 This form can only be completed by the following practitioners: physician, surgeon, nurse practitioner, psychologist, dental surgeon.
-Generic doctor's notes will not be accepted.
+Generic doctors' notes will not be accepted.

-If your current illness or injury is not related to your AccessAbility Services registration (e.g., the flu), use the U of T Verification of Student Illness or Injury form.
+If your current illness or injury is not related to your AccessAbility Services registration (e.g., the flu), use the ACORN Absence Declaration Tool or U of T Verification of Student Illness or Injury Form.

-If your current illness or injury is directly connected to a registered disability with AccessAbility, you may not need this form.
-Please contact your Consultant as soon as you experience a new occurrence that interferes with your academic obligations to discuss whether you will need this form.
+If your current illness or injury is directly connected to a registered disability with AccessAbility, please contact your Disability Consultant as soon as you experience a new occurrence that interferes with your academic obligations to discuss which supporting documents you should submit.

 Aside from medical documentation, other statements can certainly be relevant to support the statement you provided in your petition, such as: